 Fuel for Success Food Campaign

 We urge any student who has difficulty accessing sufficient food to eat every day, or who lacks a safe and stable place to live, to contact the Student Health and Wellness (SHaW) Center at email@example.com.
-Furthermore, please notify your professors if you are comfortable in doing so.
-This will enable the professor to provide any resources that they may possess.
-We know this can affect performance in your classes and Montgomery College is committed to your success.

 The Mobile Market provides fresh fruits, vegetables, and other foods to MC students, faculty/staff, and the community.
 The food is distributed on campus at no cost.
 All you need to do is check the schedule for the campus convenient to you, bring your bags to carry your groceries, and pick up some food.